-- During the previous Periodic Safety Review (PSR) in Tihange, a probabilistic methodology was used to determine the flood level of the Meuse as a function of return frequency.
+- During the 2002-2005 Periodic Safety Reviews (PSR) in Tihange, a probabilistic methodology was used to determine the flood level of the Meuse as a function of return frequency.
 One of the conclusions reached shortly before the Fukushima event was that the Tihange site was protected by its design against a Reference Flood with a statistical return frequency between 1.0E-2 and 1.0E-3 per annum.
 Nevertheless, so as to comply with the new international standards, it was decided in 2011 to use a more conservative flood corresponding to a 10,000-year return period as the new design basis for the Tihange site.
 It turned out that the Tihange site could not be considered fully protected against this new Reference Flood.
 As discussed in the previous Progress Reports, several actions were proposed to enhance the protection against flooding by means of the following additional provisions: - i.
 A peripheral protection of the site, - ii.
 The mobilization of non-conventional means on site.

 The peripheral protection of the site consists in a wall, together with isolation devices of water intakes and solutions for discharging cooling and sewer water into the Meuse river.
 As requested by the regulatory body, a safety margin for the wall height to adequately cover uncertainties associated with the new design basis flood was considered.
-The construction of this peripheral protection began in October 2013.
-In line with the licensee's schedule, the civil works have been completed by the end of February 2015 and the mechanical and electrical devices by June 2015.
-The commissioning and final reception were done in September 2015.
-This first provision against flooding is now fully operational.
+The construction of this peripheral protection began in October 2013 and was completed in 2015 so that the first provision against flooding is fully operational since 2015.